Please enable JavaScript to view this page.

 ELIGIBILITY: 9th-12th grade high school students

 TEAMS ALLOWED: A minimum of three to a maximum of five students can make up a team in the Quiz Bowl Competition.
-(Maximum for category will be 32 teams.)
+(Maximum for of 3 teams per school with a maximum of 32 teams total for the category.)

 CONTEST RULES